plicease/App-clad/README.md

 A list of colors as understood by [Term::ANSIColor](https://metacpan.org/pod/Term::ANSIColor) which are used in alteration for each host to help separate the output visually.

+## script

+A hash of inline scripts.
+The keys are the script name and the values are the script bodies.
+For example, with

+    ---
+    script:
+      dir_listing:
+        #!/bin/bash
+        for i in $( ls ); do
+          echo item: $i
+        done

+You can get directoy listing with

+    % clad cluster dir_listing

 # EXAMPLES

 Here is an example configuration